S. Sreesanth: Test career

 Sreesanth courted controversy once again during the fourth day of the second test of India's 2007 tour to England at Trent Bridge.
 He was fined half of his match fee for deliberately shoulder barging England captain Michael Vaughan whilst walking back to his mark.
 He also bowled a beamer at batsman Kevin Pietersen, which the latter had to take drastic action to avoid.
 Sreesanth however did immediately apologise afterwards.
 After the match he said that the ball had slipped from his hand.
 Soon afterwards, he bowled a no-ball where he overstepped the crease by roughly 2 ft, leading to speculation it was deliberate; the delivery was a bouncer to Paul Collingwood.
 Former England captain Michael Atherton called for Sreesanth to be banned for the Pietersen beamer, saying that Sreesanth could not control his on-pitch emotions.

 After leaving out of the Indian team for about a year and half, Sreesanth was called back to play the home Test series against Sri Lanka in November 2009.
 Sreesanth played the second Test in Kanpur and picked up five wickets in the first innings, which helped India win the match by an innings and 144 runs.
-Sreesath was awarded the Man of the Match for taking six wickets in the match.
+Sreesanth was awarded the Man of the Match for taking six wickets in the match.
 After the match, Indian captain Mahendra Singh Dhoni praised him as one of the best bowlers of reverse swing.

 2007 ICC World Twenty20

 In September 2007, Sreesanth joined the Indian team in South Africa for the inaugural ICC T-20 world cup following his omission for the one-day series in England.
 Although his performance in the tournament lacked consistency, Sreesanth managed breakthroughs at critical junctures that were vital to his team's success.
 During the semifinal match against Australia which India won, Sreesanth got the vital wickets of the Australian openers Adam Gilchrist and Matthew Hayden.
 The latter proved to be decisive in turning the match round in India's favour.
-His spell of 2-12 was named as the third-best T20I bowling performance of the year by ESPN-Cricinfo voters.
+His spell of 2–12 was named as the third-best T20I bowling performance of the year by ESPNcricinfo voters.
 In the final against rivals Pakistan, he performed slightly expensively.
 However, with Pakistan on the verge of winning, he took the tournament-winning catch of Misbah-Ul-Haq while standing on fine leg.